zng-ui/zng/TODO/_current.md

         - Pan scroll has visual feedback when it can't scroll a direction anymore.
             - Different from no feedback when you can never scroll in a direction.
     - Long press (from mouse too?).

-* Review event properties.
-    - All events should be covered.

 * Implement "Ripple!" visual.
     - Radial background overlay animation fired on every touch or click.